 Breeding heifers to calve about 1 month before the cow herd allows extra time and attention to heifers during calving and gives them extra time to recover after calving so they'll rebreed with the main herd.
-However, the calving season and associated labor demands are then ex-
+However, the calving season and associated labor demands are then extended for 30 days, which may not be desirable.

-With proper management, beef cattle calving in the first 3 weeks of the calving season will more readily rebreed in the subsequent breeding season.
+With proper management, beef cattle calving in the first 3 weeks of the calving season will more readily rebreed in the subsequent breeding